 “One of the most rewarding parts of this work is how the memories and stories are able to corroborate each other,” she says, “and getting a sense for how Biltmore was and is such a close-knit community.”

 While Biltmore is a private, for-profit company, we are vested in local history and family connections, which are also valued parts of the story of the estate.

 Winnie, along with other members of our Museum Services team, would like to encourage those with family stories and connections to the estate to share them with us.

 Your family’s story could become part of the Biltmore story—a special way to pay homage to preserving this gracious time and place.

-If you or one of your loved ones would like to share your stories with us, contact our Museum Services team at firstname.lastname@example.org.
+If you or one of your loved ones would like to share your stories with our Oral History Program, contact our Museum Services team at firstname.lastname@example.org.